theatlantic/django-south/docs/commands.rst

  - ``--no-initial-data``: Doesn't load in any initial data fixtures after a full upwards migration, if there are any.
  - ``--fake``: Records the migration sequence as having been applied, but doesn't actually run it.
-Useful for ConvertingAnApp.
+Useful for :ref:`converting-an-app`.
  - ``--db-dry-run``: Loads and runs the migration, but doesn't actually access the database (the SQL generated is thrown away at the last minute).
    The migration is also not recorded as being run; this is useful for